OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 After linking to the Fabric CSS files, your page will now have access to all of the colors, fonts, animations, and component styles that Fabric offers.

-### Create a new styles sheet for our application
+### Create a new style sheet for our application

 We will now create a CSS file for your application, which we'll use to add custom styles and to override Fabric component styles where necessary.
-Create a new file titled **app.css** in your todo/css/ directory and add a link to it _after_ fabric.components.css in index.html:
+Create a new file titled **app.css** in your `todo/css/` directory and add a link to it _after_ fabric.components.css in index.html:

 ```html
 <link href="css/fabric.css" type="text/css" rel="stylesheet" />